mwilliamson/python-mammoth/README.md

 * `convert_underline`: by default, the underlining of any text is ignored.
   Set this argument to [`mammoth.underline.element(name)`](#underline) to override the default behaviour.

+* `ignore_empty_paragraphs`: by default, empty paragraphs are ignored.
+  Set this option to `False` to preserve empty paragraphs in the output.

 * Returns a result with the following properties: